 Eilean Donan Castle has featured in many films, including the 1995 movie “Loch Ness” starring Ted Danson.
 It was used in a few shots in place of Urquhart Castle (which is the real castle on Loch Ness).
-The castle also features in the promotional video for the Highland Year of Culture 2007.
-The restored castle has been open to the public since 1928, and on a clear day it is possible to see the Isle of Skye from the castle.
+It also featured in the promotional video for the Highland Year of Culture 2007.
+On a clear day it’s possible to see the Isle of Skye from the castle.

 Donan House is the nearest Bed & Breakfast, where you can enjoy your breakfast with magnificent views of Loch Duich, and you could also spot porpoises and seals.

 The name Eilean Donan, or Island of Donan, is thought to be called after the 6th century Irish Saint, Bishop Donan who came to Scotland around 580 AD.